 Create a hybrid query in Azure AI Search

-Hybrid search combines one or more text (keyword) queries with one or more vector queries in a single search request.
-The queries execute in parallel.
+Hybrid search combines text (keyword) and vector queries in a single search request.
+All subqueries in the request execute in parallel.
 The results are merged and reordered by new search scores, using Reciprocal Rank Fusion (RRF) to return a unified result set.

 In many cases, per benchmark tests, hybrid queries with semantic ranking return the most relevant results.